-The town of Boyle has a strong historical connection to St. Patrick whom we celebrate on Friday March 17th.
+The town of Boyle has a strong historical connection to St. Patrick whom we celebrate today Friday March 17th.

 There is also reference to St. Patrick building a church at Assylinn.

 Part of the ivy clad gable wall of this church is still visible at the end of the old graveyard as one looks out at the bridge on the Boyle river.